FixTheCode/service-workers/README.md

 ## Development setup:

 For testing with a local web server ensure that you reference index.html directly.
-There is no route for root / defined.
+There is no Service Worker route for root / defined.

-Validate reqular expressions used using an online tool such as https://regexr.com/
+Validate reqular expressions using an online tool such as https://regexr.com/

 There is no use of polyfils to support older browsers.
 The demo has been built and tested with Chrome 76.